Hello and welcome – be prepared for lots of hair, lots of laughs, and more than a little bit of snark.

 I wanted to get away from all of that.
 College offered the opportunity to get away.
-I chose a school that was as far from home as I could get (without leaving the state and paying out of state tuition – I was that practical).
+I chose a school that was as far from home as I could get (without leaving the state and paying out-of-state tuition – I was that practical).
 The University of South Alabama offered the perfect mix of a diverse student body and locale.
 I graduated in four years with a degree in Leisure Services and a focus in tourism and commercial recreation – the perfect degree for a small, rural community.

 My courses had offered me a lot of experience in a wide range of situations.
 I put that experience to work for me.
-I coached a swim team, ran a medical billing office and then found my home writing content for websites.
-Online writing gave me the freedom to work from home and around the hectic schedule of our home school family.
+I coached a swim team, ran a medical billing office, and then found my home writing content for websites.
+Online writing gave me the freedom to work from home and around the hectic schedule of our homeschool family.

 I still struggle.
 Finding the right balance seems impossible most days when everything keeps shifting.
 I know that if I could find a way to keep it all still then I would be able to get there.
 Currently, there are two teenage boys and one elementary grade boy in our home.
 NOTHING is still around here – ever!
 But I get up every morning determined that balance will be unlocked and that determination makes juggling a much simpler task.

 My first written story was completed in the third grade.
 “The Pineapple that Cried Banana.”
 It included illustrations of the pineapple and banana that looked a lot like Snoopy.
 I had spent months perfecting my Snoopy and all of my drawings looked a lot like him for a time.